Corresation/GGLGuide/general_advice.md

 # Tips & Troubleshooting

 This is a big list of advice for making a successful beginner bot.
 These are **behaviour problems**, not setup errors.
-If your training isn't even starting, that's a different issue—this guide assumes you have GigaLearn already running.
+If your training isn't even starting, that's a different issue.
+This guide assumes you have GigaLearn already running.

 ---